rankun203/web-hook/README.md

 var testReg = new RegExp(command.test);
 ```

-So be careful with the syntax, basically you need one more `\` in your test pattern.
+So be careful with the syntax, basically you need one more `\` in your regex test pattern.

 `\d` -> `\\d`